Jo-graves/TCEQ_TAMIS_reader/README.md

 ...
 ...
 ```
-After installing the package, if the data is in a file with path "filepath":
+After installing the package, if the data is in a file with path "/path/to/tamis/data":

 ```
 >>> import tceq_tamis_processor as ttp